ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 - Great we now have infrastructure for managing certificates!

-### MetalLB load-balancer for bare metal Kubernetes
+### Metallb load-balancer for bare metal Kubernetes

 With MetalLB we will setup a unique IP address on our home network to expose the Microservices running in our Kubernetes cluster.
 A public cloud provider would give you this during the deployment of your Kubernetes cluster but since we are the cloud we need to provide it and thats where [MetalLB](https://metallb.universe.tf/) comes in.